 Across the United States, more than 1 million work injuries involving days away from work are reported annually.
 That’s more than 2,900 injuries per day.
 The total number of reported work injuries is much higher: about 1.5 million additional work injuries are minor enough not to require missed work time.
 In total, that means more than 7,000 reported work injuries per day.
 Another 5,000+ U.S. workers suffer fatal injuries on the job.

-If you’ve been injured on the job in Charleston or any of the surrounding areas, you may be worried about lost income and medical bills.
+If you’ve been injured on the job, you may be worried about lost income and medical bills.
 Fortunately, under South Carolina law, most injured workers are entitled to medical care and some replacement income until they are able to return to work.
 The system is meant to speed up and simplify the process for injured employees to get the medical attention and income they need during their recovery, and to minimize conflict between employers and their workforces.

 In a workers’ comp case, the injured employee doesn’t have to prove that the employer was negligent, or did anything wrong at all.
 Injuries are generally covered if they occurred in the course of employment, even if there was nothing the employer could have done to prevent them.
 That means many workers who could not have received compensation under South Carolina personal injury law have a source of coverage for their medical bills and lost earnings.